'Falcon Crest' Actress Jane Wyman Dies at 90

 Wyman died at her home in Rancho Mirage of age-related causes, said Virginia Zamboni, a longtime friend.

-Wyman's son, radio personality Michael Reagan, said in a statement: "I have lost a loving mother; my children, Cameron and Ashley, have lost a loving grandmother; my wife, Colleen, has lost a loving friend she called Mom; and Hollywood has lost the classiest lady to ever grace the silver screen."
+Wyman's son, radio personality Michael Reagan, said in a statement: "I have lost a loving mother; my children, Cameron and Ashley, have lost a loving grandmother; my wife, Colleen, has lost a loving friend she called Mom; and

 In the 1950s, the early days of television, she staked out a career in that medium with her own half-hour dramatic anthology show.
 And years after her film career waned, she became familiar to millions more television viewers as the matriarch-you-love-to-hate in the long-running 1980s nighttime soap opera "Falcon Crest."